heymichellemac/heymichellemac-hugo/content/blog/2023/01/water-bottle.md

 categories:
 - blog
 date: '2023-01-30'
-tag:
+tags:
-- Design
+- design
 title: Do you need an emotional support water bottle?
 width: wide
 ---

-*This article was re-posted from my weekly newsletter.
-Want to read it a week early?
-Subscribe to [Design Insight](https://designinsight.substack.com/).*

 In a recent conversation with a friend, I discovered the world of water bottles on TikTok.
-In particular, my friend referenced a hashtag: #emotionalsupportwaterbottle or ESWB.
+In particular, my friend referenced a hashtags: #emotionalsupportwaterbottle or ESWB.
 This concept intrigued me so I reactivated my TikTok account to learn more (pray for me 🙏).

 I learned this week (I'm way behind) there's a web version of TikTok.